Camp Policies.

 - Engage in any act of harassment or abuse including, but not limited to, physical, emotional, psychological, verbal or sexual harassment or abuse, obscene conduct, violence, immoral behaviour, sexually inappropriate behaviour and bullying, or foul, inappropriate, or abusive language (this includes language of a sexually explicit nature).

-- Violate Hashomer Hatzair - Camp Shomria's zero tolerance policy around drugs (including marijuana), alcohol, smoking, vaping or any prohibited act or substance as defined by both law and camp regulations.
+- Violate the camp’s zero tolerance policy around drugs (including marijuana), alcohol, smoking, vaping or any prohibited act or substance as defined by both law and camp regulations.

 - Deliberately hurt anybody’s feelings, which includes pulling pranks on others that could cause someone to feel offended or unsafe or that might result in retaliation, which could lead to injury or property damage.